From coast to coast: The best regional fast-food chains to try

 - Original location: Vancouver, Washington

-- Number of locations: 40
+- Number of locations: 39

 - Current states: Oregon and Washington

-What if a burger joint was also a friend of the environment?
+What if a burger joint were also a friend of the environment?
 This was George Propstra's primary goal when opening up Burgerville, a 100% wind-powered chain of restaurants that focuses on serving local fresh food from farmers and businesses across the Pacific Northwest.
 It also has a seasonal menu that constantly changes to keep up with the growing crops around the region.
 The tasty burger chain uses range-fed beef and even composts regularly.

 West: Dick's Drive-In